 In Person Support on Campus:

-The Advocacy and Welfare Team at the UCSA are available to support students with all of the above.
+The Advocacy and Welfare Team at the UCSA are available to support students through their services, such as the Foodbank, Food Support Service, and grants (criteria apply).
 The Student Care Team can also advise on any of the above matters.